taehoryu/arepo-tutorial/docs/_sources/Session6.rst.txt

    $ MESA model path: MESAmodel/MESA_1Msol_Z0.02_H0.5.data
    $ move files to  ../MS_relaxation_1.0msun

-This means all the initial condition files are moved to ``../MS_relaxation_1.0msun`` so you just need to go to that directory and run a simulation.
-However, what is really important is what is written in ``ic_MS.py`` and understand how it works so that you can creat your own script or modify the script specific for your own project.
+This means all the initial condition files have been moved to ``../MS_relaxation_1.0msun`` so you just need to go to that directory and run a simulation.
+However, what is really important is to know what is written in ``ic_MS.py`` and understand how it works so that you can creat your own script or modify the script specific for your own project.
 Now let's see what is written in ``ic_MS.py``.